El Silbón

-El Silbón (The Whistler) is a legendary figure in Colombia and Venezuela, associated especially with Los Llanos region, usually described as a lost soul.
+El Silbón (The Whistler) is a legendary figure in Venezuela, associated especially with Los Llanos region, usually described as a lost soul.
 The legend arose in the middle of the 19th century.

 Legend

-Another more disturbing version states this son was a “spoiled brat” whose parents catered to every wish.
-One afternoon he demands his father hunt for a deer--his favorite meat.
+A disturbing version of the story states this son was a “spoiled brat” whose parents catered to his every wish.
+One afternoon he demands his father hunt for a deer—his favorite meat.
 But when the father does not find a deer and returns empty-handed, his son kills him and cuts out his heart and liver.
 He then has his mother cook them for dinner.

 The mother finding this meat is tough starts to suspect something is amiss.
 She discovers these organs are her own husband’s innards and curses her son for eternity.
 Afterwards, his grandfather ordered the youth to be tied to a post in the middle of the countryside and lashed him until his back was destroyed.
 His wounds were then cleaned with alcohol, chili peppers, and lemon juice, a sack full of his father’s remains was placed on his wounded back, and he was released with his grandfather’s two rabid, starving dogs set upon him.
 Before releasing him, his grandfather condemned him to carry the bones of his father for all eternity.

-It has a characteristic whistle that resembles the musical notes C, D, E, F, G, A, and B in that order.
-Rising in tone to F, then lowering to B. It is said that when the whistling sounds close, there's no danger, and the whistler is far away, but when the whistling sounds distant, it means it is nearby.
+It has a characteristic whistle.
+It is said that when the whistling sounds close, there's no danger, and the whistler is far away, but when the whistling sounds distant, it means it is nearby.
 It is also said that hearing the whistling foretells one's own death, and one may hear it anywhere at any time.
 In this situation, the only thing that can save the victim is the sound of a dog barking (as it is the only thing it is afraid of), a chili, or a whip.
 The spirit tends to take revenge on womanizers.